Modular Exercises for Four-Point Blocks -- I: The theory of chiral blocks

+Choosing a basis of $\cY_{M_2,M_3}^{M_1^*}$, we can collect these structure constants into a vector-valued one though there is a priori no canonical basis.
+Note that there is no well-defined structure constant for a given choice of states $\phi_i\in M_i$, $i=1,2,3$.
+Rather, there are precisely \smash{$\cN_{M_2,M_3}^{M_1^*}$} independent structure constants, one for each intertwiner \smash{$\Phi\in\cY_{M_2,M_3}^{M_1^*}$}.

-Our main interest lies in the case $(g,n)=(0,4)$.
-The moduli space ${\cal M}_{0,4}$ is one-complex dimensional, and is parametrized by the \emph{cross ratio} \be w:={z_{12}\,z_{34} \over z_{13}\,z_{24}}. \ee {More precisely, there is a unique M\"obius transformation which moves say $z_1\mapsto\infty,z_2\mapsto1$, and $z_4\mapsto 0$, in which case $z_3$ is sent to the cross ratio $ w$, which can take any value on $\bbP^1$ except for $0,1,\infty$.} The four-point core blocks are multi-valued functions of the cross-ratio, {with} monodromies around the points $0$, $1$ and $\infty$.
+\textbf{Sphere $\boldsymbol{4}$-point functions.} Our main interest lies in the case $(g,n)=(0,4)$.
+The moduli space ${\mathcal M}_{0,4}$ is one-complex dimensional, and is parametrized by the \emph{cross ratio}

+More precisely, there is a unique M\"obius transformation which moves say $z_1\mapsto\infty$, $z_2\mapsto1$, and~$z_4\mapsto 0$, in which case $z_3$ is sent to the cross ratio $ w$, which can take any value on $\bbP^1$ except for $0$, $1$, $\infty$.
+The four-point blocks are multi-valued with respect to $w$, {with} monodromies around the points $0$, $1$ and $\infty$.
 To make them single-valued, we have to replace $w\in\bbP^1\setminus\{0,1,\infty\}$ with a parameter {$\widetilde{w}$} running over its universal cover.
-In Section \ref{sec:forms} (cf. \eq{lambda_function}) we will see that this universal cover is most naturally identified with the upper-half plane $\HH$.
+In Section \ref{sec:forms} (cf.\ \eqref{lambda_function}), we will see that this universal cover is most naturally identified with the upper-half plane $\HH$.